Null controllability of the parabolic spherical Grushin equation: Introduction

 \subsection{Structure of the paper}

 The first part of the paper, contained in Section \ref{s.Well}, is devoted to general results about parabolic Grushin equation (\ref{eq10}).
-Here we prove the well-posedness of equation in subsection \ref{ss.Well1}, we study the properties of Fourier components of solution of the adjoint system (\ref{eq12}) in subsection \ref{ss.Well2} as well as their dissipation rate, and in subsection \ref{ss.Well3}, we recast the equation satisfying by the Fourier components in the space $L^{2}$ without weight using an unitary transformation.
+Here we prove the well-posedness of equation in Subsection \ref{ss.Well1}, we study the properties of Fourier components of solution of the adjoint system (\ref{eq12}) in Subsection \ref{ss.Well2} as well as their dissipation rate.
+In Subsection \ref{ss.Observability}, we present the strategy of the proof of Theorem \ref{Theo2}, that is, we show how the uniform observability estimate of Fourier components yields the observability estimate of solution of the adjoint system.

+In Section \ref{s::weight}, we recast the equation satisfied by the Fourier components in spaces $ L^2$ without weight using unitary transformations.

-In section \ref{s.Carleman}, we present the strategy of the proof of Theorem \ref{Theo2}: In subsection \ref{ss.Observability} we show how the uniform observability estimate of Fourier components yields the observability estimate of solution of the adjoint system.
-In subsection \ref{ss.Carleman} we proof a global Carleman estimate for the $1D$ parabolic equation satisfying the Fourier components in the space $L^2$ without weight.
+In Section \ref{s.Carleman} we prove a global Carleman estimate for the $1D$ parabolic equation satisfy by the Fourier components for non zero frequencies in a space $ L^2$ without weight.